daniellcurto/Project2/README.md

 ## October 31, 2020 get rid of Ubuntu server on Amazon
 * Wasn't able to access git serer

-## October 31, 2020 created a new istance of Ubuntu on Amazon for my git server
+## October 31, 2020 created a new instance of Ubuntu on Amazon for my git server
 * Chose the name of the OS on the next bullet point for my OS as that was what my professor went with
 * Ubuntu Server 20.04 LTS (HVM), SSD Volume Type - ami-0dba2cb6798deb6d8 (64-bit x86) / ami-0ea142bd244023692 (64-bit Arm)
 * Chose t2.medium for instance type as that was a requirement for this project